When will Netflix air The Crown season 4?

 The Crown is obviously one of the biggest series Netflix produces - and its most expensive - but check out our guide to all of the other upcoming Netflix series to find out what else is on the horizon.

 How many episodes will there be?

 Ten, almost certainly.
-The original plan was to film 60 episodes across six series, and there were ten in each of the first two series.
+The original plan was to film 60 episodes across six series, and there were ten in each of the first three series.

 Has a trailer been released yet?

 Yes!
 The full trailer was released on 29 October, giving us a look at Margaret Thatcher and the young Diana Spencer.
 You can watch it below:

 The first teaser came out on 13 October, featuring a voiceover of the real Archbishop of Canterbury on Charles's and Diana's wedding day.
 Watch it below:

 Cast news: who plays who in The Crown season 4?